openmrs/openmrs-module-legacyui/mcp-real-server/README.md

 When `MCP_MODE=real`, the system will use this server instead of the mock server.

+If using docker, make sure service is enabled/uncommented

 ### Features to Implement
 - Official MCP SDK integration
 - JSON-RPC 2.0 protocol